DISABILITY TRAINING & CONSULTANCY

 He recently wrote a self help book with his colleague Dave Rees entitled "Why are you pretending to be normal?"
 It explores how disabled people can manage rather than just cope with their disability.

-He is a Director of Dining with a Difference.
 Phil is also very active within the voluntary sector.
 Between 2005/15 he was the Chair of Disability Rights UK (previously RADAR) and is now an Ambassador for the organisation.
-He is a Vice President of the Level Playing Field Association a disabled sports supporters organisation (formerly NADS), a trustee for Rica and the English Federation of Disability Sport a member of the Association of Disabled Professionals, Vice Chair of BT's Customer Inclusion Panel, a Commissioner on the Extra Costs Commission.
+He is a Vice President of the Level Playing Field Association a disabled sports supporters organisation (formerly NADS), Chair of the Research Institute for Disabled Consumers (RiDC) and the Vice Chair of the Activity Alliance formerly the English Federation of Disability Sport a member of the Association of Disabled Professionals, Vice Chair of BT's Customer Inclusion Panel, a former Commissioner on the Extra Costs Commission.
 He is also an Associate of the Business Disability Forum, a Churchill Fellow, and was made a fellow of the Royal Society for the Arts in February 2007.

 What Phil's clients say...